Picture Perfect Parenting (or: Social Media for Mothers)

 We're all dealing with dirty nappies.

-And, yes, some of their babies will do some of the new tricks sooner than Matilda does (I say that but my child is a super-advanced genius who has so far hit every milestone two weeks earlier than average.
-Other than the sleeping through the night one, godammit!) but, then, some of their babies are not as calm or as sociable as Matilda.
+And, yes, some of their babies will do some of the new tricks sooner than mine does (I say that but my child is a super-advanced genius who has so far hit every milestone two weeks earlier than average.
+Other than the sleeping through the night one, godammit!) but, then, some of their babies are not as calm or as sociable as mine is.
 They're all different little kids; their parents all get different deals.

 And it's easy to forget that I'm not Instagramming any of the tough stuff, either.
 My Instagram is all baby cuddles and sunshine through the treetops as we go for family walks.
 Life looks perfect in an online photo album.